Words: Ellen Kenny, Eva O’Beirne

 Given the seriousness of the situation, the Irish Government has started considering new options.
 The Housing Commission was set up this year to consider the features of a proper housing system and “introduce a good housing system in Ireland”.

-At the start of this month, the Housing Commission launched the Public Consultation on a Referendum on Housing.
-This consultation was formed to figure out the logistics of implementing a right to housing in Ireland.
+At the start of July, the Housing Commission launched the Public Consultation on a Referendum on Housing.
+Lasting until September 2, the consultation was formed to figure out the logistics of implementing a right to housing in Ireland.
 And whether this is something Ireland should even do.

 But what does a right to housing mean?
 Why do we need a referendum about it?
 And what would a constitutional right to housing actually change about Ireland?